michaelm6769/CS2-RCON-Daemon/README.md

 # CS2 RCON Daemon

 A simple RCON daemon client for Counter Strike 2.
+Designed to be used with a PHP web control panel.

 ## Acknowledgements